ostis-ai/py-sc-client/README.md

 Structure classes are used to work with many sc-elements.
 ScConstruction uses individual elements such as nodes and edges.
-ScTemplate uses triples to search or generatate complex structure.
+ScTemplate uses triples to search or generate complex structure.

 ### ScConstruction